ccamj/School-Projects/1_SolarSystem/README.md

 One text file is designed to create the first 4 planets of our solar system and the sun (having all of the planets is just too big to scale down to a screen size and still be able to see)

-The other text file creates a fictional binary star solar system created by me.
+The other text file creates a fictional binary star system created by me.

 ## Installation